Process Guide

 Applying the correct pressure is crucial for effective grinding.
 Too much pressure can cause deformation, while too little may not remove scratches efficiently.

-Guidelines for Pressure
+Guidelines for Force

 Rule of thumb: Use enough pressure to maintain contact and remove material, but not so much that you feel excessive resistance or see deformation.